everlytic/push-notifications-documentation/xamarin/readme.md

 | We recommend you manually implement our API in your app [Found here](../no-sdk/readme.html) |

 # Everlytic Push Xamarin SDK
+This is a Xamarin wrapper for the Android SDK.
 - [SDK Reference](quick_reference.md)
 - [Everlytic Push List Setup](../list_setup.md)
 - [Change Log](https://everlytic.github.io/push-notifications-sdk-xamarin/changelog.html)